mszell/fyp2021p01lectures/README.md

 #### Installing requirements

+First update the pip package in the venv:

+`python -m pip install -U pip`

 `pip install -r requirements.txt`

 DONE!
 You can proceed to use the virtual environment in the console or in your notebook editor.